JOSIAHTHEPROGRAMMER/caribcart-client/README.md

 | Dominican Republic | DOP | $ |
 | Cuba | CUP | $ |

-**Note:** USD is used as the default currency for unsupported regions.
+**Note:** TTD is used as the default currency for unsupported regions.

 ## Tech Stack